Speak with one of our Experts

 Without supports in place, deficits in social communication cause noticeable impairments.
 Has difficulty initiating social interactions and demonstrates clear examples of atypical or unsuccessful responses to social overtures of others.
 May appear to have decreased interest in social interactions.

-Inflexibility of behavior causes significant interference with functioning in one or more contexts.
+Inflexibility of behaviour causes significant interference with functioning in one or more contexts.
 Difficulty switching between activities.
-Problems of organization and planning hamper independence.
+Problems of organisation and planning hamper independence.

 ASD Level 2: Likely funded by the NDIS